Plans for the Resumption of Public Mass

 - If you are physically unable to leave your place to receive Communion, please let one of the volunteers know and the priest will come to you.

-- Please know that if the priest makes any contact with the person receiving the Eucharist, he MUST disinfect his fingers before offering the Eucharist to the next person in line.
+- Please know that the priest will have a bowl of disinfectant (alcohol antiseptic 80%) next to him during the distribution of the Eucharist, which he will use if he makes contact with a person receiving the Eucharist before offering the Eucharist to the next person in line.

-Departure – At the end of the Mass, members of the congregation may leave from any of the 5 exits of the church building, maintaining 6’ of social distancing at all times.
+Departure – At the end of the Masses at St. Cecilia Church, members of the congregation may leave from any of the 5 exits of the church building, maintaining 6’ of social distancing at all times.
+At St. Gabriel Church, members of the congregation may leave from the main exit, but also the side exit leading to the parking lot.

 The church will be sanitized between all Masses according to Diocesan requirements.